Tekenlight/blog-tekenlight/InvoiceReader/Blog InvoiceReader.md

 **Libraries Used:**

-1.NumPy
+ 1. NumPy

 2. PIL(Python Imaging Library) offers several standard procedures for image manipulation.
 These include:
 •	per-pixel manipulations,
 •	masking and transparency handling,
 •	image filtering, such as blurring, contouring, smoothing, or edge finding,